 He walked in wearing his practiced stern look: chin angled slightly upwards, eyebrows stretched to a frown.
 He disapproved of us, found our very existence despicable.
 Or at least this was what his face said to us every time he entered the class swinging his cane in one hand.

 "Good morning, class," he would say.
-He had a voice that boomed across the room.
-He was a thin man, worn into his late thirties, wearing a sad, faded blue shirt and trousers that had the bum stitched.
-He would be pathetic if I saw him now—I never keep trousers long enough for the seat to require patches—but back then, sitting knees together, elbows on wood, it came as no surprise that this weedy cartoon could produce such a large sound as Bukenya's voice.
+His voice boomed across the room.
+He was a thin man, worn into his late thirties, wearing a sad, faded blue shirt and trousers with the bum stitched.
+He would be pathetic if I saw him now—I never keep trousers long enough for the seat to require patches—but back then, sitting knees together, elbows on wood, it came as no surprise this weedy cartoon could produce such a large sound as Bukenya's voice.

 When the teacher came in and greeted, the rules were, we stood up and greeted back.